-Caroline directs, writes and co-produces at Mousehole Films with Ade Bean.
+Caroline directs, writes and co-produces at Mousehole Films with Danny Bean and Gabriel Bean.
 They are currently working on three documentary features, filmed and edited by Gabriel Bean and Danny Bean (2 x Highly Commended Filmaker in the British Wildlife Photography Awards 2018).

-'Cultybraggan' is in post production and due to complete summer 2019: Directed/Written and Produced by award winning TV director Ade Bean with Narration by Caroline Strong.
+'Cultybraggan' is in post production and due to complete summer 2019: Directed and Written by award winning TV director Ade Bean who also co-produces with Caroline Strong.
+With contributions from Dr Iain Banks and Professor Suzie Thomas, the film is narrated by Caroline Strong.

-'When the Bough Breaks' is Directed by Danny Bean and Produced by Gabriel Bean and is currently in production.
+'The Bough Breaks' is Directed by Danny Bean and co-produced by Gabriel Bean & Caroline Strong and is currently in production.
+Featuring Alan Watson Featherstone, George Monbiot and David Hetherington.
 Due to complete 2020.

 Mousehole Films is a small independent film company based in Perhshire for their Home Page and more information please click on this link - Mousehole Films